FunnelKitBlogs

 What are WooCommerce Checkout Hooks?

-Hooks are predefined points in the code that allow you to add your custom code to modify or extend the default behavior.
+Hooks, in general, are predefined points in the code that allow you to add your custom code to modify or extend the default behavior.

 WooCommerce offers a wide range of hooks to elevate your store experience.